bryanchance/flow/README.md

    --help, -h                            show help (default: false)
 ```

-# Nomad
+# NATS
-Finca uses the [Nomad](https://www.nomadproject.io/) workload orchestrator for processing render jobs.
-Each
+Fynca uses the [NATS](https://www.nats.io/) queue for processing render jobs.
-workload is optimized based upon the job configuration.

 ## GPU
-If a Nomad node has a `gpu` class, the Finca worker will utilize GPU based rendering.
+If a node has `GPU`, the Fynca worker will utilize GPU based rendering.

-**Note:** currently only nvidia based GPUs are supported (Optix)
+**Note:** currently only Nvidia based GPUs are supported (Optix)

+# Redis
+[Redis](https://redis.io) is used for database storage for job metadata and user accounts.

 # Minio
 [Minio](https://min.io/) is recommended for both project storage and render task results.
 Minio is lightweight
-and works very well with Finca but any compatible S3 system should work.
+and works very well with Fynca but any compatible S3 system should work.

-# Finca Worker
+# Fynca Worker
-The Finca worker is a container image that is designed to run in a Nomad cluster.
-It contains everything
+The Fynca worker is a small application that manages Blender to process jobs.
+It accesses the NATS queue for
-that is needed to execute render tasks and upload the results to an S3 compatible system (Minio).
+jobs and stores the results in MinIO.

 # Render Slices
 For optimized rendering with very large resolutions or high cycle counts, render slicing can be enabled that will